skip to content

 Notes:

-(3) Saskatchewan — The dividend tax credit rate on the taxable amount of ineligible dividends increased from 2.11% to 2.52% for 2024.
+(2) Nova Scotia — The dividend tax credit rate on the taxable amount of ineligible dividends decreased from 2.99% to 1.50% for 2025.

-Use the following tables to estimate combined federal and provincial/territorial tax and effective combined tax rates on regular income, dividends and capital gains.
+Use the following tables to estimate combined federal and provincial/territorial tax and combined marginal tax rates on regular income, dividends and capital gains.
 Tax rates and amounts include surtaxes where applicable.
-Reduce the tax by your total federal and provincial/territorial tax credits.
-Note that the 2024 federal basic personal amount (BPA) increases from $14,156 to $15,705 for taxpayers with net income of $173,205 or less.
-For income above this threshold, the additional BPA of $1,549 is reduced until it becomes nil at net income of $246,752.
-The marginal tax rates in the following tables have been adjusted for this change.
-Provincial/territorial tax reductions at lower levels of income have not been included.
+Where applicable, reduce the tax by your total federal and provincial/territorial tax credits, and consider provincial/territorial tax reductions at lower levels of income.

 British Columbia